 When it comes to credit cards, guess what?
 They are not all created equal.
-When you are ready to apply for a credit card, you want to make sure you do your research to find the best match for you.
+When you are ready to apply for a credit card, you want to make sure you do your research to sign up for the best match for you.

 It just takes a few short minutes to find out if you have been approved.
 No waiting…no hassle.